How to Keep Your Trademarks Forever

 Use it or lose it . . .
 And be able to prove it.

-Trademarks must be continuously used to be enforceable.
+Trademark law says they must be used continuously to be enforceable.
 If you stop using them, they are lost.
 This also means you should have evidence to prove use of your trademark.
 If your use is challenged, you will have to prove that you’ve been using your trademark, and you need the correct evidence to keep your trademark protected.

 McDonald’s lost Big Mac